Today I am sharing 5 simple decluttering tips that I find extremely helpful.

 5 Simple Decluttering Tips Video

-One perk of having less furniture is there is less places to hide things and less cleaning of the furniture.
+One perk of having less furniture is there are fewer places to hide things and less cleaning of the furniture.
 It is also a lot easier to clean the floors!

 Deal With Paper Now